GRADIEND: Feature Learning within Neural Networks Exemplified through Biases: Structure of the Appendix

 \section{Structure of the Appendix}

 We structure the appendix similar to the main part of the paper.
 This section provides an overview and highlights the most important results complementary to the main part of the paper.

 The appendix follows the structure of the main paper and provides complementary details and results.
 Appendix~\ref{app:data} describes the generated datasets, and Appendix~\ref{app:metrics} defines the evaluation metrics in detail.
 Training and implementation details are given in Appendix~\ref{app:training}.
-Appendix~\ref{app:encoder} presents the complementary plots to Figure~\ref{fig:encoded-values-race-religion}, showing the distribution of encoded values for all base models (Figure~\ref{fig:rr-encoded-values}).
-Appendix~\ref{app:decoder-as-bias-changer} provides the corresponding heatmaps to Figure~\ref{fig:changed_models-main-bert-base-cased} for the selected models (Figures~\ref{fig:changed-gender-models}--\ref{fig:changed-model-Llama-3.2-3B-Instruct-v5}), including precise metric definitions and their scores for the selected models.
-Raw results for Table~\ref{tab:rank} are reported in Appendix~\ref{app:comp}.
-Appendix~\ref{app:overfitting} examines generalization of \gradiend’s debiasing effect to unseen tokens.
+Appendix~\ref{app:encoder} presents the complementary plots to Figure~\ref{fig:encoded-values-race-religion}, showing the distribution of encoded values for all base models (Figure~\ref{fig:rr-encoded-values}). \rev{Additionally, we provide an analysis of the stability of the encoded feature neuron across training runs as well as a brief evaluation of how the encoder generalizes to unseen data and additional gendered target tokens.} Appendix~\ref{app:decoder-as-bias-changer} provides the corresponding heatmaps to Figure~\ref{fig:changed_models-main-bert-base-cased} for the selected models (Figures~\ref{fig:changed-gender-models}--\ref{fig:changed-model-Llama-3.2-3B-Instruct-v5}), including precise metric definitions and their scores for the selected models.
+Raw results for Table~\ref{tab:rank} are reported in Appendix~\ref{app:comp}. \rev{Appendix~\ref{app:finetuning} presents an ablation study on how \gradiend\ can be integrated with a fine-tuning task.} Appendix~\ref{app:overfitting} examines generalization of \gradiend’s debiasing effect to unseen tokens.
 Finally, Appendix~\ref{app:example-predictions} concludes with example predictions illustrating the impact of gender debiasing.